On quiver Grassmannians and orbit closures for gen-finite modules: Endomorphism rings in the homotopy category

 \subsection{The category of injective envelopes}

-In \cite[\S3]{CBSa}, the category $\mcH$ of `projective quotients' of an algebra $A$ is defined, in order to give a useful description of the recollement arising from the special idempotent of the generator-cotilted algebra of an additive generator $E$ of $\lmod{A}$, when $A$ is representation-finite, so that such a generator exists.
+In the case that $A$ is representation-finite and $E$ is an additive generator of $\lmod{A}$, a useful description of the recollement arising from the special idempotent of the generator-cotilted algebra of $E$ is given in \cite[\S3]{CBSa} via the category $\mcH$ of projective quotients.
 We will briefly recall this construction, and generalise some of the results to our setting, in Section~\ref{projquots} below.
-However, since in the geometric applications to follow we have opted to use cogenerator-tilted algebras instead, we give more details for this case, in which we require instead the dual notion of a category $\check{\mcH}$ of injective envelopes.
+However, since in the geometric applications to follow we have opted to use cogenerator-tilted algebras instead, we give more details for this case, in which we use instead the dual notion of a category $\check{\mcH}$ of injective envelopes.

 We define $\check{\mcH}$ via the following construction, dual to that in \cite[\S3]{CBSa}.
 Let $\mcQ$ be the category with objects the monomorphisms $X\to Q$ of $A$-modules for which $Q$ is injective, and morphisms given by commuting squares.
-Then $\mcH$ is obtained from $\mcQ$ as the quotient by those morphisms factoring through an object of the form $\id_Q\colon Q\to Q$ for $Q$ injective.
+Then $\check{\mcH}$ is obtained from $\mcQ$ as the quotient by those morphisms factoring through an object of the form $\id_Q\colon Q\to Q$ for $Q$ injective.

 We may view this category in a different way; first we identify $\mcQ$ with a full subcategory of the category $\mcC^b(A)$ of bounded chain complexes of $A$-modules, by interpreting the objects $X\to Q$ of $\mcQ$ as complexes with $X$ in degree $0$.
 It is then straightforward to check that a map between such complexes factors through a complex of the form $\id_Q\colon Q\to Q$ if and only if it is null-homotopic, so that $\check{\mcH}$ is identified with the full subcategory of $\mcK^b(A)$ on the same objects as $\mcQ$.